ietf-wg-nmop/Liaison-Statements-Out/LS-Out-ETSI-ZTM-rev 042024.md

   * Available data models can be retrieved from [6].

 The NMOP WG believes that existing data models can be leveraged in the context of NDT beyond the IETF.
+Concretely, the Digital Map is a key foundation for building the NDT, independent of the applications that will use this NDT.

 The NMOP WG encourages the use of NMOP WG mailing list [7] as the most effective and expedient way of exchanging information, answering questions, and progressing any work.
 The WG will consider